-Vancouver, BC-based Island Tug and Barge, which has just been taken over by Tidewater, recently launched a pair of tugs that will be matched with two of its existing barges.
+Vancouver, BC-based Island Tug and Barge, which has just been taken over by Tidewater Transportation and Terminals, recently launched a pair of tugs that will be matched with two of its existing barges.
 The two boats were built with pins for use in an articulated tug and barge application.

 The vessels were built in a warehouse on the Fraser River.
 With no launching facility and a railway track between the yard and the steep bank of the river, it took some innovative heavy lifting.